mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

  -->

 In essence that's it!
 We just repeat this sequence until our policy's actions converge to our optimization objective.
 Which in this case is to maximize the probability of the target action.
+To restate, we can optimize our policy by following these steps:

 1. [evaluate the policy](#policy_definition) to get the probability distribution $pr$ of actions.
 2. [Sample an action](#action_sampling) $a$ from the distribution $pr$.